play-with-go/play-with-go/_posts/2020-11-08-retract-module-versions_go116_en.markdown

 {% raw %}{{{.PROVERB}}}{% endraw %} v0.1.0 v0.2.0 v0.3.0 v0.4.0 v1.0.0 v1.0.1
 ```
 {:data-command-src="Z28gbGlzdCAtbSAtdmVyc2lvbnMgLXJldHJhY3RlZCB7e3suUFJPVkVSQn19fQo="}

-_Note: there may be some delay whilst proxy.golang.org updates to reflect the new version information.
-Hence you might
-need to re-try this command to see versions `v0.4.0`, `v1.0.0` and
-`v1.0.1` listed in the output, as above._

 List the non-retracted versions of the `{% raw %}{{{.PROVERB}}}{% endraw %}` known to the proxy: